amilanir/sudoku.solver/README.md

 # sudoku.solver
 This simple Sudoku.Solver will solve any difficult Sudoku puzzel.
-It will look for different solutions as well.
+It will look for alternative solutions as well.

 ![alternativetext](Screen_Shot.png)